tsc221645/tsc221645/README.md

-# Who am I?
+# Hi,

-I am a Computer Science Engineering student at Universidad del Valle de Guatemala.
-I like to work on my own side projects to learn how to use other tools and skills.
+I am Ana Laura Tschen, a Computer Science Engineering student at Universidad del Valle de Guatemala.
+I started learning how to code by myself in 2019.
+Since then, I have learnt about many tools and technologies that have caught my attention.

 ## Interests
+* Cybersecurity :closed_lock_with_key:
+* Virtualization 🖥️
+* Operating Systems
+* Arduino

 # Tech Skills